braddle/osf-resources/CDCD Githubt Actions/README.md

 ![](resources/complete_two_actions.png)

-Know that we know that our application passes all of its test we can create a tag this will trigger that workflow that will containerise our application and push it to Docker Hub
+Now that we know that our application passes all of its test we can create a tag this will trigger that workflow that will containerise our application and push it to Docker Hub

 1. `git tag 1.0 -m "Creating the first build of our application"`